 How to land the most lucrative financial jobs

-The financial industry is easily one of the most competitive when it comes to finding a job.
+Financial services is easily one of the most competitive areas when it comes to finding a job.
 This is even true in regard to entry-level positions, as it’s almost entirely unheard of to jump into and build a successful career in the industry without starting near the bottom and working your way up.
-The desks of finance professionals around the world are littered with resumes of students and executive wannabes hoping for a break that they believe will set them on course to be young and rich “masters of Wall Street”.
-The highest-paying jobs, and therefore the most competitive, in the financial industry – including four chief executive positions and investment professionals at hedge funds – are even harder to land.
+The desks of financial services professionals around the world are littered with resumes of students and executive wannabes hoping for a break that they believe will set them on course to be young and rich “masters of Wall Street”.
+The highest-paying jobs, and therefore the most competitive, in financial services — including chief executive positions and hedge fund manager positions — are even harder to land.

-The financial sector encompasses a broad variety of firm types that provide financial services to individuals, businesses, and government entities.
-The financial services industry is a key component of developed economies and has become more important in the past half-century.
-It made up only 10% of all business profits in 1950, but as of 2010, financial services companies accounted for nearly 50% of total business profits.
+Financial services encompasses a broad variety of firm types that provide financial services to individuals, businesses, and government entities.
+The financial services sector is a key component of developed economies and has become more important in the past half-century.
+It made up only 10% of all business profits in 1950, but as of 2023, financial services companies accounted for nearly 50% of total business profits.
 That’s one major reason that it offers many of the highest paying jobs.

-Worldwide, publicly-traded financial firms rank first in both total earnings and total market capitalization.
+Worldwide, publicly traded financial services firms rank first in both total earnings and total market capitalization.
 Conglomerates that offer a virtual marketplace of financial services in one location are the largest players in the industry, but there are still plenty of major, successful firms that specialize in providing just one type of financial service, such as personal investment advice.

 Retail banking is still the cornerstone of the financial industry.
 Retail and commercial banks provide deposit accounts, credit and debit cards, personal and business loans, and mortgages.
 They also facilitate money transfers and offer foreign currency exchange services.
 The current trend in retail banking is offering increasingly specialized financial services to each customer, tailored to their individual needs.
 The highest paying jobs in retail banking usually belong to loan officers and major corporate executives, such as the chief financial officer (CFO) and chief risk officer (CRO).

-Investment banks provide major financing for corporations and governments through both equity capital markets and debt capital markets by handling stock and bond issues for their clients, as well as arranging general debt financing.
-They also manage the purchase and sale of companies through activities such as mergers and acquisitions (M&A), representing clients on both the buy and sell sides.
-Additionally, they manage investments for their clients.
+Investment banks provide major financing for corporations and governments through both equity capital markets (ECM) and debt capital markets (DCM) by handling stock and bond issues for their clients, as well as arranging general debt financing.
+They also support the purchase and sale of companies through activities such as mergers and acquisitions (M&A), representing clients on both the acquirer and target company sides.
 M&A is typically the business that brings in the most money for investment banks.
 Therefore, the highest paying jobs at investment banks tend to be individuals who can successfully land and manage large M&A deals.

 Brokerage firms, which include such well-known names as Charles Schwab and Fidelity Investments, facilitate the buying and selling of securities for their clients, and also offer financial advisory and money management services.
 Brokerage firms also typically create and offer investments in their own mutual funds or exchange-traded funds (ETFs).
 Portfolio managers who create and manage such funds occupy the highest paying jobs at brokerage firms.

-If your dream is to land a coveted position in the financial industry, then it’s imperative that you pursue your dream in the most effective way possible.
-In this guide, we’ll run down the five highest-paying financial industry jobs for you, and also offer a guide to help you increase your odds of securing one for yourself.
+If your dream is to land a coveted position in the financial services sector, then it’s imperative that you pursue your dream in the most effective way possible.
+In this guide, we’ll run down the six highest-paying financial industry jobs for you, and also offer a guide to help you increase your odds of securing one for yourself.

 Let’s start with the tips for landing any of these choice positions.

-Regardless of which of the prized financial industry jobs you’re aiming for, higher education is a virtual necessity.
-For most of these choice positions, you’ll likely need an MBA or some other finance-related graduate degree in order to even be considered.
+For some prized financial services jobs, higher education is a virtual necessity.
+Candidates for certain roles may need an MBA or some other finance-related graduate degree in order to even be considered.

-Most candidates applying for high paying positions in the financial world all have excellent GPAs and an impressive course catalog under their belt.
+Most candidates applying for high paying positions in the financial sector all have excellent GPAs.
 In order to stand out, you need to step up your game.
 There are a number of ways to go above and beyond in a way that makes your qualifications stand out from the pack.

-You may also want to consider a practical AND professional designation such as the Financial Modeling and Valuation Analyst (FMVA)™ program offered by CFI.
+If you’re considering alternatives to traditional higher education, you may want to pursue a practical and professional designation such as the Financial Modeling and Valuation Analyst (FMVA)™ program offered by CFI.

 Being investment and finance savvy requires more than mere numerical smarts.
 Regardless of the position, you’ll be required to read a lot.
 And while understanding and analyzing financial reports will most likely be a key part of your job, you should also be aware of, and be fluent in, economic policies, events, and major business trends at home and abroad.

 Stay on top of financial and social trends, labor issues, and political events.
-Almost anything that’s financially newsworthy could eventually have an impact on the investing world and ultimately on whatever financial firm you end up working for.
+Almost anything that’s financially newsworthy could eventually have an impact on the capital markets and ultimately on whatever financial services firm you end up working for.
 Invest in subscriptions to key financial periodicals, such as The Wall Street Journal, Investor’s Business Daily, The Financial Times, Forbes, Fortune, and Futures, and keep yourself up-to-date with events and stories from around the world and about the global economy.

 Consider specializing your knowledge in order to gain an additional competitive advantage in the job marketplace.
 You can tailor your reading and study so as to develop yourself into an expert on, for example, China’s economy, a particular industry or market sector, or specific types of investments, such as private equity investments, real estate, or exchange-traded funds (ETFs).

-Nearly all of the top five highest-paying jobs in the financial industry require a high level of what is known as “soft skills,” such as leadership and communication skills (including public speaking).
-While you may have limited opportunities for on-the-job training in such skills as you’re working your way up the financial industry ladder, there are other avenues by which you can acquire and hone your soft skills.
+Nearly all of the highest-paying jobs in the financial services sector require a high level of what is known as “soft skills,” such as leadership and communication skills (including public speaking).
+While you may have limited opportunities for on-the-job training in such skills as you’re working your way up the financial services firm ladder, there are other avenues by which you can acquire and hone your soft skills.
 For example, you can gain valuable leadership experience by joining local volunteer organizations and taking on roles that enable you to lead and work in a team environment.
 Develop and refine your public speaking and presentation skills by joining a speech club like Toastmasters International or by taking a class in public speaking at a community college.

 Chief executives, regardless of their industry, typically take home the biggest paychecks at the end of the day.
 This is particularly true in the world of finance.
 Competition is incredibly fierce at the executive level, due in large part to the potential yearly earnings, and also due to the fact that such positions are especially hard to come by.